binnyva/11-garden/_notes/Markdown.md

 ## The Basics

 You should be able to _do this_ and **this** - basic formatting options.
-Wierdly, there is no underline in markdown - so no need to do that.
+Weirdly, there is no underline in markdown - so no need to do that.

 Next, you should be able to create links - like [this](https://standup-philosophy.netlify.app/).